dominictarr/scuttlebutt/README.markdown

 [![browser support](http://ci.testling.com/dominictarr/scuttlebutt.png)](http://ci.testling.com/dominictarr/scuttlebutt)

-A base class that makes implementing datastructures for real-time  replication easy.
+A base class that makes implementing data structures for real-time  replication easy.

 This seems like a silly name, but I assure you, this is real science. read this: http://www.cs.cornell.edu/home/rvr/papers/flowgossip.pdf